 A valid permit is required in order to sell tickets for the National Lottery.
 An application for this permit is to be made to the MGA by the proposed seller.12

-Any person providing or carrying out a gaming service19 or provide a critical gaming supply20 from Malta or to any person in Malta, or through a Maltese legal entity, must possess a valid licence or be explicitly exempt from the requirement of a licence21 under the Act or any other regulatory instrument.
-Every game offered from Malta or in Malta must be approved or otherwise recognised by the MGA.22 It is similarly an offence for a person to 'promote, aid, abet, or otherwise facilitate' the carrying out of a licensable activity without a valid licence, and it is this extended wording that serves to catch various ancillary services connected to gaming activity within the regulatory remit.
+Any person providing or carrying out a gaming service13 or providing a critical gaming supply14 from Malta or to any person in Malta, or through a Maltese legal entity, must possess a valid licence or be explicitly exempt from the requirement of a licence15 under the Act or any other regulatory instrument.

-- type one gaming services: games of chance played against the house, the outcome of which is determined by a random number generator, and which includes casino type games, including roulette, blackjack, baccarat, poker played against the house, lotteries, secondary lotteries and virtual sports games;
+- Type 1 gaming services: games of chance played against the house, the outcome of which is determined by a random number generator, and which includes casino type games, including roulette, blackjack, baccarat, poker played against the house, lotteries, secondary lotteries and virtual sports games.

-- type two gaming services: games of chance played against house, the outcome of which is not generated randomly, but is determined by the result of an event or competition extraneous to a game of chance, and whereby the operator manages his or her own risk by managing the odds offered to the player;
+- Type 2 gaming services: games of chance played against house, the outcome of which is not generated randomly, but is determined by the result of an event or competition extraneous to a game of chance, and whereby the operator manages his or her own risk by managing the odds offered to the player.

-- type three gaming services: games of chance not played against the house and wherein the operator is not exposed to gaming risk, but generates revenue by taking a commission or other charge based on the stakes or the prize, and shall include player versus player games such as poker, bingo, betting exchange and other commission-based games; and
+- Type 3 gaming services: games of chance not played against the house and wherein the operator is not exposed to gaming risk, but generates revenue by taking a commission or other charge based on the stakes or the prize, and shall include player versus player games such as poker, bingo, betting exchange and other commission-based games.

-- type four gaming services: controlled skill games.23
+- Type 4 gaming services: controlled skill games.16

-In instances where a game displays elements that may be categorised under one or more of the game types, the MGA has complete discretion to categorise the game as the type it believes closest reflects the nature of the game.24
+In instances where a game displays element that may be categorised under one or more of the game types, the MGA has complete discretion to categorise the game as the type it believes closest reflects the nature of the game.17

 Certain low-risk games, such as non-profit games where the value of the stake does not exceed €5 per player, merely require a low-risk games permit from the MGA.
 This permit is valid only for the singular event or events for which it is granted and expires once the event or events are concluded.
 Furthermore, it cannot be renewed or transferred without the MGA's prior approval.

 Cruise casino operators require a cruise casino permit from the MGA.
 However, this permit is only valid for a term not exceeding the time during which the cruise ship is moored at or within Maltese territory, and only in relation to registered passengers of the cruise ship.
-Cruise casino permits are non-transferable and limited to all cruise ships28 with the exception of vessels or aircrafts flying or entitled to fly the flag of Malta, or registered in Malta, while such vessel or aircraft is navigating or flying outside and beyond the territorial waters of Malta.
+Cruise casino permits are non-transferable and limited to all cruise ships22 with the exception of vessels or aircraft flying or entitled to fly the flag of Malta, or registered in Malta, while the vessel or aircraft is navigating or flying outside and beyond the territorial waters of Malta.

-In September 2019, the MGA launched the second phase of the Sandbox Regulatory Framework.
-During this phase, the MGA will be accepting applications for the use of Innovative Technology Arrangements (ITAs), such as 'smart contracts' (contemplated by the Innovative Technology Arrangements and Services Act32 (the ITAS Act)), and DLT platforms.
-In June 2020, the MGA introduced further amendments to the Sandbox Regulatory Framework.
-Following these amendments, the authorised person (or prospective authorised person) shall be required to submit a legal opinion signed by a registered VFA agent, regarding the licensability or otherwise of the services in terms of the Virtual Financial Assets Act (Chapter 590 of the Laws of Malta) (the VFA Act), that shall be undertaken by the authorised person or any service provider engaged by the authorised person within the sandbox environment, or both.
-Furthermore, the amendments make it clear that authorised persons or outsourcing service providers that are carrying out a licensable activity in terms of the VFA Act, or both, require a licence from the MFSA.
+With regard to the acceptance of cryptocurrencies, on 1 January 2019, the MGA launched the first of two phases of its Sandbox Regulatory Framework, which included accepting virtual financial assets (VFAs) as valid consideration for the participation in licensed games and the use of distributed ledger technology (DLT) within the gaming industry.
+During September 2019, the MGA launched the second phase of the Sandbox Regulatory Framework for applicants using innovative technology arrangements (ITAs), such as 'smart contracts' (contemplated by the Innovative Technology Arrangements and Services Act23 (the ITAS Act)), and DLT platforms.
+In June 2020, the MGA introduced further amendments to the Sandbox Regulatory Framework, including that the authorised person shall be required to submit a legal opinion signed by a registered VFA agent regarding the licensability or otherwise of the services in terms of the Virtual Financial Assets Act (Chapter 590 of the Laws of Malta) (the VFA Act), that shall be undertaken by the authorised person or any service provider engaged by the authorised person within the sandbox environment, or both.
+Furthermore, authorised persons and outsourcing service providers that are carrying out a licensable activity in terms of the Virtual Financial Assets Act require a licence from the MFSA.

-Entities holding an MGA licence may apply to the MGA for its approval to participate in the Sandbox Regulatory Framework, conditional on the applicant holding the relevant licence issued by the MGA, and subject to their fulfilment of any other regulatory requirements stemming from other applicable legislation, including but not limited to, the VFA Act and the regulations issued thereunder.
+Entities may apply to the MGA for its approval to participate in the Sandbox Regulatory Framework, conditional on the applicant holding the relevant licence issued by the MGA, and subject to their fulfilment of any other regulatory requirements stemming from other applicable legislation, including but not limited to, the VFA Act and the regulations issued thereunder.